First Line Training

 Starting in week 5 of the program, participants will start coaching each other.
 They will receive intensive feedback about their coaching.
 They will learn

-In an initial meeting, participants and the company leadership will set two performance challenges that describe how they want the company to be operating at the end of three months.
+In an initial meeting, participants and the company leadership will set one or two challenges that describe how they want the company to be operating at the end of three months.
 These real-world challenges will be the context for learning the new methods.

 In groups of up to 3, participants will set and pursue a series of target conditions that move them closer to achieving their assigned challenge.
 Each target condition will be scaled to take about 2 weeks.
 After reaching each target condition, participants will reconsider the challenge and their current condition before setting the next target condition.
 This cycle will carry on until the challenge is met.
 In the first two cycles, the focus will be on learning the Improvement Cycle.
 In following cycles, the participants will start learning to the Coaching Cycle as well.